Named Tags Overview

-Using named tags, the user can provide a name along with a value to bookmark a cache item, and they are independent of data types.
-Hence, the user is able to store additional information of any primitive type along with the cache item and use it later for further operations.
+Using Named Tags, the user can provide a name along with a value to bookmark a cache item, and they are independent of data types.
+Hence, the user can store additional information of any primitive type along with the cache item and use it later for further operations.
 Following is the list of supported primitive data types.

 When to Use Named Tags

 Let's suppose, there is a company having data of all customers, products, or orders in a large database.
 The attributes of products include ProductID, ProductName, or Category.
 The company has a flash sale on some items for a day that categorizes a particular set of data based on this discount.
-Instead of adding an attribute to the class and then removing that later, the user can add a Named Tag to those products which hold the discount.
+Instead of adding an attribute to the class and then removing that later, the user can add a Named Tag to those products that hold the discount.

 This way, the user can append this information to the existing class of

 Products at runtime; instead of adding a whole new attribute to the class.
 Considering the given scenario, the Named Tags added to the class